subsquid/docs/docs/develop-a-squid/substrate-processor/evm-support.md

 }
 ```

-It then can constructed using the context variable and queried in a straightforward way (see [squid-evm-template](https://github.com/subsquid/squid-evm-template) for a full example):
+It then can be constructed using the context variable and queried in a straightforward way (see [squid-evm-template](https://github.com/subsquid/squid-evm-template) for a full example):

 ```ts
 // ...